AmieDD/ADDVulcan/Astronomy Astrophysics Astrometry Astrodynamics AAAA/Attitude Adjustment/README.md

 # Writeup by schneider

 ## Initial solution
-We have a look at the star catalog in the `test.txt` file from the `Files` section of the challenge.
+We have a look at the star catalog in `test.txt` from the `Files` section of the challenge.
 It contains 2500 lines containing 4 numbers each:
 ```
 0.07002547605232286,	0.11013923822791234,	0.9914463076265002,	549.9163822901205
 -0.343541169379814,	0.8721600435864687,	0.34830492863638757,	549.8552449937595